Kairi (gamer): ONIC Philippines

-In 2021, Kairi was released by Blacklist International and joined ONIC Philippines after the VeeWise tandem transferred from ONIC to Blacklist.
+In 2021, Kairi was sold by Blacklist International and joined ONIC Philippines after the VeeWise tandem transferred from ONIC to Blacklist.
 Kairi, initially wanting to start as the starting Jungler, was forced to move to the mid-lane due to his teammate Jaylord "Hate" Gonzales' minimal hero pool.
 Hate is also a Jungler that joined ONIC.
 Regardless, Kairi's opening game with his new team showed promise as they were able to 2–1 defending world champions Bren Esports (now AP Bren) during the regular season.
 However, ONIC Philippines would face an underwhelming Season 7 as the team finished fourth among five teams in Group A. However, their 7–6 record was more than enough to qualify for the playoffs.
 ONIC however, would foresee an early playoff exit, losing in five games to eventual finalists Execration in the Lower Bracket knockouts.

 Kairi would remain with ONIC Philippines for Season 8 and has made a name for himself as one of the best upcoming Junglers in the league.
 In Season 8, Kairi would return as the starting Jungler for ONIC Philippines and it transpired to an opening 2–0 victory over ECHO Philippines in the regular season.
 During Season 8, the most notable upsets was during Week 6 when ONIC defeated the undefeated, 11–0 Blacklist International, 2–0.
 Regarded as part of one of the best teams in Season 8, ONIC finished with a 9–5 record during the regular season and a 21–13 match rate, giving them 27 points in the regular season and qualifying for the first leg of the Upper Brackets.
 Led by Kairi's Ling pick, the team advanced to the Upper Bracket Finals after a dominant 3–0 sweep against Nexplay EVOS (now Minana EVOS).
 Kairi put up a 5/0/3 KDA during Game 3, setting up an Upper Bracket finals date with Smart Omega.
 It was one-sided heading into the final moments of the Upper Bracket Finals as ONIC sweeps Smart Omega 3–0 to qualify for the M3 World Championships in Singapore.
 Season 8 was Kairi's first MPL Philippines Grand Finals appearance and his first MLBB World series appearance.
 However, Kairi and ONIC would lose in a 4–1 score to his former team, Blacklist International.
 Blacklist became the second team to win back-to-back titles since Sunsparks who defeated ONIC Philippines in both series.